Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: The Hatano-Nelson model with the boundary impurity

-where the coefficients $A_{L,R}(\phi)$ are given in Appendix \ref{appendixd2}.
-In Figs.~\ref{Fig-hnhssf}(A)(B), we illustrate the energy spectrum for two typical points in the PT-broken region $\gamma\in\left[|\delta-t|,\delta+t\right]$ (Appendix \ref{appendixd2}).
-The real (complex) energy (blue dots) in Fig.~\ref{Fig-hnhssf}(A) corresponds to the ES (SBSF mode), of which the match-perfectly analytic (red lines) and numerical (blue dots) results are plotted in Figs. \ref{Fig-hnhssf}(a1)(a2).
-Further, the scale-free distributions of the LA [$A_{R}(\phi)e^{-i(n-1)\phi}$] and RA [$A_{L}(\phi)e^{i(n-1)\phi}$] components of the SBSF mode [Fig. \ref{Fig-hnhssf}(a2) with $\phi_{I}<0$] are illustrated in Fig. \ref{Fig-hnhssfcomp}.
-The two complex energies (blue dots) in Fig.~\ref{Fig-hnhssf}(B) correspond to the UPSF modes (vanishing RA term), of which the match-perfectly analytic (red lines) and numerical (blue dots) results are plotted in Figs. \ref{Fig-hnhssf}(b1)(b2).
-We remark that all solutions of $\phi$ for Fig. \ref{Fig-hnhssf}(B) are complex-valued, whose imaginary part is $\log{(\mu^{-1})}/N$ with $\mu=\delta/t+\sqrt{(\delta/t)^{2}-1}$ (Appendix \ref{appendixd2}).
-Therefore, we observe the pure NHSE (HSSF effect) of $\mathcal{H}_{hn}$ ($t_{L}\neq t_{R}$) corresponding to ESs (PSF modes) of $\mathcal{H}_{it}$ after the inverse gauge transformation $S^{-1}$.
-We emphasize that the HSSF effect with boundary impurity may be a finite-size phenomenon, since the thermodynamic limit may prevent simultaneous NHSE and SFL.
+In Figs.~\ref{Fig-hnhssf}(A)(B), we illustrate the energy spectrum for two typical points in the PT-broken region $\gamma\in\left[|\delta-t|,\delta+t\right]$.
+The real (complex) energy (blue dots) in Fig.~\ref{Fig-hnhssf}(A) corresponds to the extended state (bidirectional SF mode), of which the perfectly matched analytic (red lines) and numerical (blue dots) results are plotted in Figs. \ref{Fig-hnhssf}(a1)(a2).
+Further, the SF distributions of the LA [$A_{R}(\phi)e^{-i(n-1)\phi}$] and RA [$A_{L}(\phi)e^{i(n-1)\phi}$] components of the bidirectional SF mode [Fig. \ref{Fig-hnhssf}(a2) with $\phi_{I}<0$] are illustrated in Fig. \ref{Fig-hnhssfcomp}.
+The two complex energies (blue dots) in Fig.~\ref{Fig-hnhssf}(B) correspond to the unidirectional SF modes (vanishing RA term), of which the perfectly matched analytic (red lines) and numerical (blue dots) results are plotted in Figs. \ref{Fig-hnhssf}(b1)(b2).
+Therefore, we observe the pure skin effect (the hybrid SFS effect) of $\hat{\mathcal{H}}_{hn}$ ($t_{L}\neq t_{R}$) corresponding to extended states (pure SF modes) with real (complex) $\phi$ solutions of $\hat{\mathcal{H}}_{it}$ after the inverse gauge transformation.
+We emphasize that the hybrid SFS effect with the boundary impurity may be a finite-size phenomenon since the thermodynamic limit may prevent the skin effect and SF effect simultaneously.
+The NHSE is usually sensitive to boundary conditions and vanishes in the thermodynamic limit with boundary impurities \cite{guo2021exact}.
+However, finite boundary impurities are essential for the emergence of the SF effect.
+Therefore, we can have a skin effect in the thermodynamic limit (with OBCs) or a finite-size SF effect (with finite boundary impurities) but not both simultaneously.